techiescamp/linux-foundation-coupon/README.md

 As part of the Holiday discount sale, get flat 35% discount on all the Linux Foudnation certifications, training programs skillcreds and IT professional programs.

 Use code **HOLIDAY23COM** at [kube.promo/devops](https://kube.promo/devops)

+## 35% OFF Linux Foundation New Year Sale [Expired]

+Get up to 35% on Linux Foundation Certifications like CKA, CKAD etc, skillcreds and courses using this exclusive deal.

+**Redeem here:** Use code SCRIPT20 at [Linux Foundation Coupon](https://kube.promo/devops)

+𝗡𝗼𝘁𝗲: This offer ends in just 1 week, so don't delay and miss the window on this very special offer.